A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 • He was stopping by your house later this evening.

-Exercise 2: Practicing Past Tense for Present/Future Rewrite the following sentences, using the past tense to talk about a present or future action:
+Rewrite the following sentences, using the past tense to talk about a present or future action:

-Exercise 3: Integrating Past Tense for Present/Future Complete the following sentences by selecting the appropriate past tense verb to express a present or future meaning:
+Complete the following sentences by selecting the appropriate past tense verb to express a present or future meaning:

 Verb Patterns – Gerunds or Infinitives: Learn Seamless Communication

-Here’s the deal: certain verbs in English work best when paired with either a gerund (the “-ing” form of the verb) or an infinitive (the “to” form of the verb).
-Mastering these verb patterns is key to expressing your thoughts and ideas with clarity and precision.
+Certain verbs work best with a gerund (the “-ing” form of the verb).
+They also work well with an infinitive (the “to” form of the verb).
+For example:

-“I enjoy swimming at the pool every morning.”
+• “I enjoy swimming at the pool every morning.”
 (The verb “enjoy” is followed by a gerund.)
-“I hope to visit the museum this weekend.”
-(The verb “hope” is followed by an infinitive.)

-Exercise 1: Verb Pattern Identification Read the following sentences and identify whether the verb is followed by a gerund or an infinitive:
+Read the following sentences and identify whether the verb is followed by a gerund or an infinitive:

 • She enjoyed playing the piano after dinner.